AdaCore/spark2014/docs/ug/usage_scenarios.rst

 |GNATprove|'s analysis does not detect possible run-time errors corresponding
 to raising exception ``Storage_Error`` at run time, which should be independently assessed.
-Because access types and dynamic allocation are fobidden in |SPARK|, the only possible cause for raising exception ``Storage_Error`` in a |SPARK| program is overflowing the stack.
+Because access types and dynamic allocation are forbidden in |SPARK|, the only possible cause for raising exception ``Storage_Error`` in a |SPARK| program is overflowing the stack.

 .. _Portability of Fixed-Point and Floating-Point Computations: